saadmansakib47/Auto-Git-Push-Java/README.md

 # AutoGitPushJava

-Commits automatically to your github repository after each 3 lines of coding in a Java project.
+Commits automatically to your github repository after each 'n' lines of coding in a Java project.

 ## Important Notes